The following are examples of activities that were determined to be (or not to be) unrelated trades or businesses using the

 Y's bingo games conducted in city S are an unrelated trade or business.
 However, X's bingo games conducted in county R outside

-of city S are not an unrelated trade or business.
+of city S aren’t an unrelated trade or business.

 Convenience of members.

-A trade or business conducted by a 501(c)(3) organization or by a governmental college or university primarily for
+A trade or business conducted by a 501(c)(3) organization or by a state college or university primarily for the convenience

-the convenience of its members, students, patients, officers, or employees is not an unrelated trade or business.
-For example,
+of its members, students, patients, officers, or employees isn’t an unrelated trade or business.
+For example, a laundry operated

-a laundry operated by a college for the purpose of laundering dormitory linens and students' clothing is not an unrelated
+by a college for the purpose of laundering dormitory linens and students' clothing isn’t an unrelated trade or business.

 Convention or trade show activity.

-An unrelated trade or business does not include qualified convention or trade show activities conducted at a convention,
+An unrelated trade or business doesn’t include qualified convention or trade show activities conducted at a convention,

 annual meeting, or trade show.